What Really Happens When You Stop Paying Your Credit Cards

 Bankruptcy

 Bankruptcy for credit card debt should only be considered when there are no other alternatives available.
-But in some situations, your debt may be so overwhelming that this may be the only recourse.
-Bankruptcy can wipe out debt and, in some cases, allow you to retain possessions such as your car and home.
-But your credit score and finances can take a hit for several years.
+However, in some situations, your debt may be so overwhelming that this may be the only recourse.

 For consumers, Chapter 7 bankruptcy is the most common.
 A bankruptcy trustee will sell off your non-exempt assets and use the funds to pay off your unsecured debt.
 The remaining debt is forgiven.
-With Chapter 13 bankruptcy, you may be allowed to keep your assets, but you’ll have to pay your debts in a 3-5 year repayment plan.
+With Chapter 13 bankruptcy, you may be allowed to keep your assets, but you’ll have to pay your debts in a 3-5-year repayment plan.
 Bankruptcy will remain on your credit report for up to seven years, which may make it difficult for you to get any new loans during that time.

 How Unpaid Credit Card Debt Affects Credit Scores and Credit History